Pension Benefit Guaranty Corporation.

 (ii) PBGC has not required payment of a penalty for the plan under this section.

-(2) For the plan year for which the penalty rate is being determined, the total amount of premium is paid no later than 30 days after PBGC issues the first written notice as described in paragraph (a)(1) of this section.
+(2) The amount of unpaid premium is paid within 30 days after PBGC issues the first written notice as described in paragraph (a)(1) of this section.

 End Supplemental Information